DANSI/blynk-server-original/README.md

 + Start new server [as usual](https://github.com/blynkkk/blynk-server#quick-local-server-setup)

 After this steps you are ready to update app.
 Server version downgrade is not supported.
-Please do not revert your server to lower versions
+Please **do not** revert your server to lower versions.
+Tou may loss data in that case.

 ## Update instruction for Windows